The Region 5 Comprehensive Center is currently working on the following initiatives.

 Initiatives by State

-This initiative assists KDE in updating the state's World Language Academic Standards to better align with current research and reflect stakeholder feedback.
+This initiative assists KDE in updating the state's Science Standards to better align with current research and reflect stakeholder feedback.

 This initiative assists KDE with identifying what actions the state should take to mitigate the long-term impact of the economic shutdown.

 This initiative supports Kentucky’s current 2018-2023 strategic plan and its interim planning, including strategic budgeting decisions and resource targeting, to respond to COVID-19 learning disruptions by identifying evidence-based strategies for closing achievement gaps quickly.